open-telemetry/opentelemetry-collector-contrib/receiver/jmxreceiver/README.md

 ### additional_jars

 Additional JARs to be included in the java command classpath.
+This is currently only used for support for `wildfly`, where the Additional Jar should be a version of the jboss-client jar found on your wildfly installation.

 ### resource_attributes